Garden Visits 2026

 Paul Morrow, one of the owners (and garden designers) of Shalford House will give us a talk about the garden, walk round with us and then allow us plenty of time for our own wanderings.
 The garden is a plantsman’s heaven.
 A stream meanders its way from the house to a great lake, there are separate “garden rooms”, a courtyard, a greenhouse… and all overflowing with colour and delight.

 £22 per AGA member to include tea and cake.
-3 places remaining
+Fully booked, waiting list only.

 To book a place on a garden visit, please print and complete the Garden Visits Form.